Delta is spreading in Germany – virologist warns of trend reversal

 From our own laboratory data there are probably initial indications that people infected with the delta variant have an even higher viral load than those infected with the alpha variant B.1.1.7, reported Drosten.
 The data so far also give him signals that Delta slightly heavier gradients* cause.
 In view of this statement, the question arises whether the Corona vaccinations against the Delta mutant* are effective?

 As the dpa Further reports, the protection against a severe course of the disease for fully vaccinated people is equivalent to the alpha variant, which is still dominant in Germany.
-However, the protection provided by the primary vaccination alone is considered to be weaker compared to the effect against previous forms of the virus. *echo24.de is an offer from IPPEN.MEDIA.
+However, the protection provided by the primary vaccination alone is considered to be weaker compared to the effect against previous virus forms. *echo24.de is an offer from IPPEN.MEDIA.

 Leave a Reply